lynnpye/sl_triggers/src/sl_triggers_function_library.md

 **Description**

-Set $$ to how many of a specified item an actor has
+Returns: int: how many of a specified item an ObjectReference (typically an actor) has

 **Parameters**

-    actor: target Actor
+    Form: actor: target ObjectReference
-    item: ITEM FormId
+    Form: item: item to count

 **Example**